openmeteo/enhydris/doc/general/install.rst

    divided in 'districts', then in 'prefecture', whereas the USA is first divided in 'states', then in 'counties'.

+.. data:: ENHYDRIS_REGISTRATION_OPEN

+   If ``True`` (the default), users can register, otherwise they have to be created by the administrator.

 .. data:: ENHYDRIS_USERS_CAN_ADD_CONTENT

-   This must be configured before syncing the database.
-If set to ``True``, it enables all logged in users to add content to the site (stations, instruments and timeseries).
-It enables the use of user space forms which are available to all registered users and also allows editing existing data.
+   If set to ``True``, it enables all logged in users to add stations to the site, and edit the data of the stations they have entered.
 When set to ``False`` (the default), only privileged users are allowed to add/edit/remove data from the db.

 .. data:: ENHYDRIS_SITE_CONTENT_IS_FREE

    If this is set to ``True``, all registered users have access to the timeseries and can download timeseries data.
 If set to ``False`` (the default), the users may be restricted.

 .. data:: ENHYDRIS_TSDATA_AVAILABLE_FOR_ANONYMOUS_USERS